 I kind of never wanted to talk about it, but I find that sharing helps others share with me and get help.
-I recognised that I truly had a nuissance with anxiety in 2016, albeit when we back tracked it, it was more like circa 2008.
+I recognised that I truly had a nuisance with anxiety in 2016, albeit when we backtracked it, it was more like circa 2008.
 Last year I had an episode that still makes me cringe at for happening, in a car park…during the rain…going to a festive event…filled with nice people (more or less).
 I had a panic attack.
 I had recently heard of and read about them, so when I lost control in my car I quickly figured out what my body was doing.
-It took nearly 30 minutes to come back to myself and straighten up before I could also on my game face for a few hours.
-I don’t recall telling anyone about it until my pretty awesome CBTherapist.
+It took nearly 30 minutes to come back to myself and straighten up before I could put on my game face for a few hours.
+I don’t recall telling anyone about it until my pretty awesome CBT therapist.

 People with social anxiety disorder fear and avoid the scrutiny of others.
 The concern in such situations is that the individual will say or do something that will result in embarrassment or humiliation.
 These concerns can be so pronounced that

 the individual shuns most interpersonal encounters, or endures such situations only with intense discomfort.
 Stein, 2008.